-If a Period of Disability is caused by, contributed to in any way or resulting from Chemical and Environmental Illness or Chronic Fatigue or Musculoskeletal and Connective Tissue Illness, or Fibromyalgia, the benefit will be paid for not more than 24 months.
-Benefits will be paid beyond 24 months if you are Confined in a Hospital or institution.
+If a Period of Disability is caused by, contributed to in any way or resulting from Chemical and Environmental Illness or Chronic Fatigue or Musculoskeletal and Connective Tissue Illness, or Fibromyalgia, the benefit will be paid for not more than a combined total of 24 months during your lifetime.
+Benefits will only be paid beyond 24 months if you are Confined in a Hospital or institution.